daveborrel/PokeDex/README.md

 * Users will be able to add a team of pokemon up to a total of 6.
 * Users will be able to login and see their team of Pokemon.
 * Users will be able to select a team of up 6 pokemon.
+* Users will be able to delete a pokemon from the list by clicking an Icon (In Progress).

+# Credits
+* Dave Borrel